lukehoban/es6features/README.md

 - Compilation hooks
 - Nested virtualization

-The default module loader can be configured, and new loaders can be consructed to evaluated and load code in isolated or constrained contexts.
+The default module loader can be configured, and new loaders can be constructed to evaluated and load code in isolated or constrained contexts.

 ```JavaScript
 // Dynamic loading – ‘System’ is default loader